texora/texora/README.md

 struct LinusTorvalds;

 impl LinusTorvalds {
-  /// Return Bill Gates quote
-  fn said(&self) -> &str {
+  /// Return Linus Torvalds quote fn said(&self) -> &str {
     "Most good programmers do programming not because they expect to get paid / or get adulation by the public, but because it is fun to program."